benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 ## How It Works

 In this demo we have three servers.
-The three servers are all run inside a "hidden" network which is provided by Docker Compose.
-Only the Spring Cloud Gateway server is exposed to the outside world, so all traffic must go via this Gateway.
+These three servers are all running inside a "hidden" network which is provided by Docker Compose.
+Only the [Gateway server][5] is exposed to the outside world, so all http traffic must go via this Gateway.

-You can recreate these three Spring Boot projects for yourself from scratch, but the code can be downloaded to give you a quick-start.
 Here's a description of the three servers and what they each do...

 1. [The Gateway][5] – The Gateway server acts as our gatekeeper for all HTTP traffic.
-All inbound and outbound traffic flows through this portal – it acts as the bridge between the outside world (your browser) and the internal Docker network.
-The Gateway has configuration that specifies some routes that can be used to talk to other services inside the network.
+All inbound and outbound traffic flows through this portal – it acts as the bridge between the outside world (your browser) and the services on the internal Docker network.
+The Gateway has configuration that specifies routes which can be used externally to talk to the services inside the network.
 These routes use the 'logical' names of the target services.
 These logical names are turned into real addresses by the Registry server.

 2. [The Registry][6] – acts as a registry of all the services inside the hidden network.
 It allows the Gateway to find the other services mentioned in it's configuration using only logical service names.

 3. [The Greeting Service][7] – (imaginatively titled 'service' in the [docker-compose.yml][8]) is a simple greeting service based on the [Spring.io](spring.io) guide "[Building a RESTful Web Service][4]".

 As you can see in the [`docker-compose.yml` configuration][8], Docker is is configured to only allow external calls to reach the Gateway – on port `80`.
-The other servers, the Registry and the Service, cannot be reached directly from outside the Docker network.
+The other servers, the Registry and the Greeting Service, cannot be reached directly from outside the Docker network.

-To allow traffic to be forwarded to the hidden servers, the Gateway is configured to offer some URL paths which redirect traffic to the these "hidden" servers.
-You can see the configuration for this in the Gateway's [application.yml file][9].
-This configuration is using the "logical" names of these servers and the `lb:` (load balancer) protocol as you can see in the configuration snippet below.
+The Gateway's URL paths can be seen in the Gateway's [application.yml file][9].
+This configuration is using the "logical" names of these servers and the `lb:` (load balancer) protocol as you can see in the extract below.

 ```yaml
 spring: